 - 2. You will receive a response from the office indicating that your submission has been received & what action has been taken.
 All substantiated reports will appear in the Annual Security Report's annual crime statistics for that year. - 3.
-In the event of a Clery Act crime, we will issue a timely warning through the Remind system identified above. - 4.
-Access to campus facilities is secured by keys provided to employees. - 5.
+Policy: In the event of a Clery Act crime, we will issue a timely warning through the Remind system, identified above, and/or we will also make notifications through the Student Information System via text or email; and/or make posts on the school's official website; and/or using social media; such as, but not limited to Facebook. - 4.
+Policy: Access to campus facilities is secured by keys provided to employees. - 5.
 For added security during evening classes, access may be limited by locking entrance doors.
 All access doors have an inside turn to provide keyless exit in the event of an emergency. - 6.
 Locks are tumbled following separation of an employee from the company or as needed. - 7.
 Security is maintained through regular inspections of access points. - 8.
 If appropriate, professional counseling will be recommended. - 9.
-The possession, use, and sale of alcoholic beverages to underage persons are strictly forbidden.
+Policy: The possession, use, and sale of alcoholic beverages to underage persons are strictly forbidden.
 Known violators will be reported to the police department.
 Employees & students found in violation will be subject to expulsion. - 10.
-The possession, use, and sale of illegal drugs are strictly forbidden.
+Policy: The possession, use, and sale of illegal drugs are strictly forbidden.
 Known violators will be reported to the police department.
 Employees & students found in violation will be subject to expulsion.